nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Data elements on stripe edge may be used by to neighboring stripes.
-Those data needs to be buffered, buffer entry number shall be\ :math:`\left\lbrack \text{Max}\left( \text{loca}l_{\text{regio}n_{\text{size}}} \right) - 1 \right\rbrack \times 8 = 7 \times 8 = 56\ byte`.
+Those data needs to be buffered, buffer entry number shall be :math:`\left\lbrack \text{Max}\left( \text{loca}l_{\text{regio}n_{\text{size}}} \right) - 1 \right\rbrack \times 8 = 7 \times 8 = 56\ byte`.

 .. buffer-size-estimation-2:

 Buffer Size Estimation
 ~~~~~~~~~~~~~~~~~~~~~~

-There are three major buffers in cross-channel data processing subunit,
+There are three major buffers in the cross-channel data processing subunit:
-LUT in activation block, read DMA buffer, and write DMA buffer.
-LUT size
+LUT in the activation block, read DMA buffer, and write DMA buffer.
+The LUT size
 is the same as SDP (644Bytes).

-For read DMA buffer, there are two constraints for determining its size.
+For the read DMA buffer, there are two constraints for determining its size.
-One is covering MC accessing latency, currently the latency is 128
+The first is to cover memory system access latency.
+The assumption is
-cycles.
-The other is accessing bandwidth, the peak performance case is 8
+128 cycles.
+The other is access bandwidth.
+The peak performance case is 8
-Bytes per cycle (8 elements in int8, 4 elements in int16/fp16).
-So read
+Bytes per cycle (8 elements in int8, 4 elements in int16/fp16), so the read
-DMA buffer size is\ :math:`128 \times 8 = 1KBytes`.
+DMA buffer size is :math:`128 \times 8 = 1KBytes`.

 .. power-consideration-8:

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Channel processing sub-unit targets for LRN layer in NVDLA 1.0, based on analysis on current network, channel processing usage is not so popular.
+The channel data processing sub-unit targets for LRN layer in NVDLA 1.0.
+Based on analysis of current networks, the channel processing usage is low.

 .. table:: Local Response Layer Percentage
  :name: tab_lrn_percentage